kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md

 [Link to an extension of the above amendment published at 86 FR 13629, Mar.
 10, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=0e02dee3f6c4b30a48b6fb3245ee6778&mc=true&node=20210310y1.1)

-\(a\) *Certificate of Aircraft Registration.* A Certificate of Aircraft Registration issued in accordance with §48.100 for aircraft used for purposes other than as model aircraft constitutes registration only for the small unmanned aircraft identified on the application.
+\(a\) *Certificate of Aircraft Registration.* A Certificate of Aircraft Registration issued in accordance with [[Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md#§48.100   Application.|§48.100]] for aircraft used for purposes other than as model aircraft constitutes registration only for the small unmanned aircraft identified on the application.

 \(b\) *Effective date of registration.* An aircraft is registered when the applicant receives a Certificate of Aircraft Registration for the specific aircraft.
 The effective date of registration is shown by the date of issue on the Certificate of Aircraft Registration issued for the aircraft.

 \(c\) *Registration renewal.* A Certificate of Aircraft registration issued under this part expires 3 years after the date of issue unless it is renewed.

-\(1\) The holder of a Certificate of Aircraft Registration must renew the Certificate by verifying, in a form and manner prescribed by the Administrator, that the information provided in accordance with §48.100 of this subpart is accurate and if it is not, provide updated information.
+\(1\) The holder of a Certificate of Aircraft Registration must renew the Certificate by verifying, in a form and manner prescribed by the Administrator, that the information provided in accordance with [[Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md#§48.100   Application.|§48.100]] of this subpart is accurate and if it is not, provide updated information.
 The verification may take place at any time within the six months preceding the month in which the Certificate of Aircraft registration expires.

 \(2\) A certificate issued under this paragraph expires three years from the expiration date of the previous certificate.